 The Passion Translation is much like The Message.
 It’s a paraphrased version of the Bible.
 The author of The Passion Translation is Brian Simmons.
 Good and accurate translations have a team of people who translate the Bible, but this translation was written by one man.
 Simmons adds concepts/ideas that aren’t biblical.

+Picking out a bible is no easy task!
 I hope this list helps you figure out which Bible translation is best for you.
+As you continue to grow in your faith, I’m sure you’ll have various bibles to study from.
+I know my bible collection has certainly grown from when I first started.
 Let me know if you have any questions by commenting below.
 Be blessed!